 Since we file with the IRS electronically, the IRS does not require the forms to be filed until March 31.
 Any changes made before we file with the IRS are simply edits/revisions to the form.

 Any changes made after we file on March 31 will require that we provide you with a “Corrected” form and file this “Corrected” form with the IRS.

-If you have not received a copy in the mail or misplaced it, please email [email protected] or call 888-831-5729, and we will be happy to send you a secure password protected email with a PDF of your 1099-K. The email will come directly from our service provider, Tax1099.com.
+If you have not received a copy in the mail or misplaced it, please email [email protected] or call 888-831-5729, and we will be happy to send you a PDF of your 1099-K.

 Please check your spam or junk folder if you do not receive an email within three (3) business days of your request.

 All emails are answered in the order that they are received.
 Please be aware that response times may be delayed during tax season (January-April) due to the volume of emails and calls received on a daily basis.
-During those peak months we expect to respond within three (3) business days.
+During those peak months we expect to respond as soon as possible.
 Resubmitting your request will only add to the backlog.